ZAHON/qwik-primitives/packages/primitives/src/components/dialog/README.md

 ### Close after asynchronous form submission

-Use the controlled props to programmatically close the Dialog after an async operation has completed.
+Use the controlled props to programmatically close the `Dialog` component after an async operation has completed.

 ```tsx
 import { component$, useSignal, $ } from '@builder.io/qwik';